homestar92/ring-lardner-transcriptions/The Venomous Viper of the Volga.md

-the men had been secretly training so long and so hard that very little additional preparation would be necessary and the managers both took leaves from Carpentier's book and announced that their charges would put on the finishing touches behind closed doors as they were planning trick attacks and were afraid
+the men had been secretly training so long and so hard that very little additional preparation would be necessary and the managers both took leaves from Carpentier's book and announced <!-- "Carpentier" is inconsistent with "Carpenteer" earlier... -->
+that their charges would put on the finishing touches behind closed doors as they were planning trick attacks and were afraid